pual/couchbase-mobile-portal/md-docs/ready/training/06-adding-security.md

 - **doc:** The current revision being processed.
 - **oldDoc:** The parent revisions if it's an update operation and `null` if it's a create operation.

-Each model type will have different access control rules associated with it.
+Each document type will have different access control rules associated with it.
 So the first operation is to ensure the document has a type property.
 Additionally, once a document is created, its type cannot change.
 The code below implements those 2 validation rules.

 ```javascript
 function(doc, oldDoc){